MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/eop-about.md

 These default policies apply to all recipients by default and can't be turned off, but they can be overridden by [preset security policies](preset-security-policies.md) or custom policies that you create.

 You can customize the security settings in the default policies, create custom policies, or better yet, turn on and add all recipients to the Standard and/or Strict preset security policies.
-For complete information, see [Configure security policies](mdo-deployment-guide.md#step-2-configure-security-policies).
+For complete information, see [Configure protection policies](mdo-deployment-guide.md#step-2-configure-protection-policies).

 The rest of this article explains how EOP works and the features that are available in EOP.